top of page

 You might think that Trump is somehow responsible, but these trends predate Trump, and occurred to the same degree in countries with progressive leaders.

 Some blame 'climate anxiety' and the fact that there are many legitimately depressing trends in the world, and that young women in particular have personality traits that make them more sensitive to these trends.
-But this again fails our geography test - polls don't show differences in levels of concern among youth about these things in Anglo countries vs others.
+But this again fails our geography test - polls don't show differences in levels of concern among youth about any of these things in Anglo countries vs others.

 You could blame social media, but everyone uses social media, and the World Happiness Report makes the point that social media usage is associated with increased well being among youth in many places like Latin America.